 Shortly after murdering a former Saxon lord, Sir Fitzwarren, and being prevented from killing his son by Robin, Sir Roger de Courtenay murders his brother (William Squire) in order to inherit Courtenay Castle.
 He frames his cousin Robin de Courtenay.
 Robin escapes, helped by his friends Friar Tuck and Will Scarlett.
 During Robin's escape Will is captured and due to be hanged.
 Robin joins a band of Saxon outlaws led by Alan-a-Dale who help him rescue Will as well as the real Marian Fitzwarren, who has been forced to be the handmaiden of a Marian imposter (Jenny Till).

+What was the point of the Marian imposter subplot?
 Will Robin steal from the rich, give to the poor, annoy the Sheriff of Nottingham and wear Lincoln Green in Sherwood Forest?

 |Setting||Sherwood Forest and Courtenay Castle, Nottinghamshire, c1199|